aridjayarecipes/cutesrecipes.web.app/content/post/2050-easiest-way-to-prepare-super-quick-homemade-boiled-brussels-sprouts.md

 recipeinstructions:
 - "Remove damaged leaves, cut the root end, score a 5 mm cross into the base, then parboil in salt water."
 - "Once they finish parboiling, immediately soak in chilled water to maintain the color and to prevent cooking in residual heat."
 - "Cut the Brussels sprouts in half, and while they are still hot, toss thoroughly in the ingredients.
-They are ready to serve once they&#39;re well flavored."
+They are ready to serve once they're well flavored."
 categories:
 - Recipe
 tags: